-Curated by Dr Jacqueline Riding, this forthcoming exhibition explores Georgian attitudes to love, desire and female respectability through the radical paintings of Joseph Highmore
+Curated by Dr Jacqueline Riding, this exhibition explores Georgian attitudes to love, desire and female respectability through the radical paintings of Joseph Highmore

 Curated by Dr Jacqueline Riding, Basic Instincts explores Georgian attitudes to love, desire and female respectability through the radical paintings of Joseph Highmore.